 The expertise and skills content is very different from an ‘experience’ section that is standard.
 The section highlights your specific areas of competence.
 The content should come directly from your resume analysis and keyword research.

 The goal is to summarize the most critical areas of expertise that you bring to a position.
 As one of the most important resume sections, the content is crucial to both machine and human ‘scanners’ that are looking for keywords of relevance.

-An example for a typical technical or business analyst role might look like this:
+An example of a typical technical or business analyst role might look like this: